textpattern/textpattern.github.io/brand/user-docs-guide.md

 #### Paths, directories, and file paths in lists

-Do not italicize these strings when used in a list, such as reflecting a file tree, directory contents, or what have, for example:
+Do not italicize these strings when used in a list, such as reflecting a file tree, directory contents, or what have.
+See the appropriate styling for these unique cases in the [File-tree components](#file-tree-components) section.

-* . . .
-* directory
-  * file.ext
-  * file.ext
-* directory
-* directory
-* . . .
-{: .list--no-bullets style="margin-left:3%; padding-left:.5em; border-left:2px dotted #e0e0e0;"}

 ### Normal text